 For more details and some best practices for setting and editing your WordPress homepage, read on.

 Why Should You Edit Your WordPress Homepage?

-I don’t know how many times I’ve purchased a WordPress theme, installed it, and gotten so disappointed that my site looked nothing like what was advertised.
+I don’t know how many times I’ve purchased a A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More, installed it, and gotten so disappointed that my site looked nothing like what was advertised.

 So lame.
 It’s an easy fix, though!

 Most often, this happens because you’re using the default blog homepage, while your theme requires you to use a custom static page instead.

 Even if you aren’t having theme issues, setting a custom homepage is almost always a good idea.

 There’s nothing wrong with showing off your latest blog posts… but if that’s your entire homepage, your website is only as good (or as relevant) as your latest post.

 Remember: the homepage is your chance to make or break the first impression!

 A custom homepage will allow you to set the tone for the rest of your site.
 You can use it to show new visitors exactly what you’re all about, and direct them to take appropriate action.